AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

     ![Add new panel](/help/forms/assets/tabs-on-top-add-new-panel.png){width="200" align="center"}

-    You must provide a name for the new panel; otherwise, you cannot save the properties of the horizontal tabs component.
+    Provide a name for the new panel; otherwise, you cannot save the properties of the horizontal tabs component.

 1. Specify the names of the panels as shown in the figure below: